Strategic Defense Initiative

 In 2019, elements, specifically the observation portions, of the program re-emerged with President Trump's signing of the National Defense Authorization Act.
 The program is managed by the Space Development Agency (SDA) as part of the new National Defense Space Architecture (NDSA).
 CIA director Mike Pompeo called for additional funding to achieve a full-fledged "Strategic Defense Initiative for our time, the SDI II."
-On May 20 2025, Donald Trump announced the Golden Dome, a project broadly similar to SDI, which he referenced in the announcement.
+On May 20, 2025, President Donald Trump announced the Golden Dome, a project broadly similar to SDI, which he referenced in the announcement.

 History

 National BMD

 The US Army considered the issue of ballistic missile defense (BMD) after World War II.
 Studies suggested that attacking a V-2 rocket would be difficult because the flight time was so short that it would leave little time to forward information through command and control networks to missile batteries.
 Bell Labs noted that longer-range missiles, though faster, had longer flight times that eased the timing issue.
 Their high altitudes also made them easier to detect with long-range radar.

 This led to successive programs—Nike Zeus, Nike-X, Sentinel, and ultimately Safeguard—each seeking to defend against Soviet ICBMs.
 The programs proliferated because of the changing threat; the Soviets claimed to be producing missiles "like sausages", and ever-more missiles would be needed to defend against their fleet.
 Low-cost countermeasures such as radar decoys required additional interceptors.
 An early estimate suggested $20 spent on defense would be required for every $1 the Soviets spent on offense.
 The addition of MIRV in the late 1960s further moved the balance in favor of offensive systems.
 This massively skewed cost-exchange ratio prompted observers to propose that an arms race was inevitable.